How to Stay Well-Rested When Traveling

 3. Prepare for Distractions

-Whether you’ll be staying in a five star hotel or a friend’s couch, keep a small sleep survival kit in your suitcase that includes an eye mask and earplugs or headphones.
+Whether you’ll be staying in a five star hotel or a friend’s couch, keep a small sleep survival kit in your suitcase that includes an eye mask and earplugs or noise-canceling headphones.
 If you are travelling long distance, a travel pillow can also be smart for catching a nap in planes or sleeping in cars.

-You may never need the mask or earplugs, but if you wind up with shades that simply don’t block light or noisy neighbors, you’ll be glad you have these items on hand and it could just save you a restless night.
+You may never need the sleep mask or earplugs, but if you wind up with shades that simply don’t block light or noisy neighbors, you’ll be glad you have these items on hand and it could just save you a restless night.

 It can also be helpful to keep a couple of healthy, light bedtime snack options like nuts, milk, crackers or baby carrots in your hotel room so you aren’t battling hunger pangs late at night.